 Because the foundational seminars are accelerated, attendance is required at every session for the entire duration of these seminars.
 Absence from any portion of any foundational seminar will necessitate retaking that seminar.
-Class participation will weigh heavily in the student's final grade.
+Class participation will affect the student's final grade.